Pastoral Leader: John Fuller

 Bishop Putney was ordained a priest in 1969 and worked in parishes in the Archdiocese of Brisbane before furthering his studies in Rome.
 He gained a Licentiate in Sacred Theology in 1973 and a Doctorate in Sacred Theology at the Gregorian University in Rome in 1985.
 Bishop Michael became an Auxiliary Bishop in Brisbane in 1995.
 He was also the Acting Head of School of Theology, Griffith University, in 1994 and in 2001 he was appointed as the Bishop of the Townsville Diocese.

-Bishop Putney’s leadership in Townsville is a wonderful example of the role that inclusivity has in forming dynamic and vibrant communities.
-Bishop Putney has formed significant relationships with a wide range of people in Townsville and these relationships are a wonderful example to the Ignatius Park College community of the power that can come from relationships based on trust and mutual respect.
+Bishop Putney’s leadership in Townsville was a wonderful example of the role that inclusivity plays in forming dynamic and vibrant communities.
+Bishop Putney formed significant relationships with a wide range of people in Townsville.
+These relationships were a wonderful example to the Ignatius Park College community of the power that can come from relationships based on trust and mutual respect.
+The Putney House motto perpetually lends itself to three words that Bishop Putney was renowned for- patience, presence and passion.